Empress Yang (Song dynasty): Artistic commissions

 Empress Yang is best known for her collaborations with the Song court painter Ma Yuan.
-She was a gifted calligrapher, and her poems often graced Ma Yuan's works in a sort of accompaniment or explanation.
+Yang was a gifted calligrapher, and her poems often graced Ma Yuan's works in a sort of accompaniment or explanation.
 It can be argued that recent art history values the poems more than the paintings, as they are indicative of the opinions and views of the nobility.
-Empress Yang's increasing popularity has also made some of her work far more valuable as of late.
+Empress Yang's increasing popularity has also made some of her work far more valuable.

 Stylistically, Ma Yuan favored the infusion of nature with humans and man-made structures.
 As was indicative of his time, the landscape is not merely a background, but a subject - a living, dynamic, active player in the work.
 Depictions of royal architecture are central to his style, partly due to trends in art during his time, but also due to his occupation as a court painter.
 Specifically for his work with Empress Yang, light imagery and illustrations of the graceful facets of natural Chinese landscapes - blossoms, bamboo, and mountains - are among the most commonly-featured images.

-A perfect example of such a collaboration is Ma Yuan's Night Banquet, currently housed in Taipei's National Palace Museum.
+A typical example of such a collaboration is Ma Yuan's Night Banquet, currently housed in Taipei's National Palace Museum.
 It depicts the title event in the characteristic details of Emperor Ningzong's administration while staying true to the painter's style and the demands of Song artistic culture.
 In the background, large mountains rise above the horizon, while fog and low clouds occupy the vertical center.
-Far below, a palace is pictured, with several ministers and court patrons exchanging pleasantries.
+Far below a palace is pictured, with several ministers and court patrons exchanging pleasantries.
 The arrangement of the features in the work give room above the palace for Empress Yang's calligraphy, which emphasizes the feelings of a warm, damp summer night in Hangzhou, the capital of the Song dynasty.
 Further connecting the poem and the painting are the former's details about the Han Hall, presumably the palace pictured, and descriptions of a banquet.

 Night Banquet is a prime example of the themes explored in Empress Yang's poetry, as she re-imagined literary culture to represent the values common in Confucian women while fundamentally challenging assumptions of gender held by many in her time.
 For example, her encouragement of such frivolities involving alcohol as those depicted in Night Banquet could be seen as unbecoming of a Confucian woman, but she was also politically inclined to support the customs of the nobility.
-Her embrace of the noble culture and the reclamation of that culture for women has made her a famous figure in contemporary studies of how gender roles were challenged in older East Asian societies.
+Her embrace of noble culture and the reclamation of that culture for women has made her a famous figure in contemporary studies of how gender roles were challenged in older East Asian societies.

 Empress Yang is also the author of several important inscriptions in the paintings of Xia Gui, the other great landscape painter of the Southern Song Dynasty, such as Twelve Views of Landscape.
 Based on her achievement in poetic inscription, art historian John Hay commented that "before [Empress Yang's] time no scroll or fan was ever viewed as such an intimate union of word and image."